 To configure the Sentry SDK, initialize it in your

 import sentry_sdk sentry_sdk.init( dsn="https://examplePublicKey@o0.ingest.sentry.io/0", # Set traces_sample_rate to 1.0 to capture 100% # of transactions for performance monitoring. # We recommend adjusting this value in production, traces_sample_rate=1.0, )

-This snippet includes an intentional error, so you can test that everything is working as soon as you set it up:
+The snippet below includes an intentional error that will be captured by Sentry when triggered.
+This will allow you to make sure that everything is working as soon as you set it up:

 from django.urls import path def trigger_error(request): division_by_zero = 1 / 0 urlpatterns = [ path('sentry-debug/', trigger_error), # ... ]